What is a mouse?

 On the screen, you'll see that the cursor moves in the same direction that you move the mouse.

-Most mice have two buttons, and many also have a wheel in between the buttons.
+Most computer mouses have two buttons, and many also have a wheel in between the buttons.
 These help you control a range of things on your computer.

 The right mouse button has a special purpose.
 What it does depends on what you’re clicking on.
-For example, pressing the right mouse button on an icon may bring up a menu of options.
+For example, pressing the right mouse button on an icon (a small image that represents something on a computer screen) may bring up a menu of options.
 These options always relate to whatever item you have right clicked on.
-For example, right clicking on an icon (a small image that represents something) will normally bring up a menu of options you can do to that icon and what that icon represents.
+For example, right clicking on an icon will normally bring up a menu of options you can do to that icon and what that icon represents.

-The wheel between the buttons is used for scrolling.
+The scroll wheel between the buttons is used for scrolling.
 If you're looking at a document that doesn't fit on the screen, then moving the scroll wheel forward or backward with your finger will move the document up and down.
+Some computer mouses don't have a physical wheel, but are touch sensitive, meaning you can drag your finger forward and back over the mouse (as if you were operating a wheel), and you will see the screen scroll up and down.

 Launching a program